 Just as we say, "Justice must not only be done, it must be seen to be done," the analytical foundations and trade-offs in agricultural decision-making must be transparent to the public, and widely disseminated.
 Too often, agricultural innovation has fallen prey to fear-mongering and misinformation that stymie sustainable progress.

+The art of decision-making lies in the careful balancing of physical and intellectual resources to provide maximum production through the most efficient combinations of scarce resources.

+The goal is not just to maximize short-term production, but to formulate more sustainable processes for generations to come.

 Artificial Intelligence may prevent such misunderstandings by providing more nuanced interactions between producers, buyers and consumers.
 Al can now translate new insights into innovative growing techniques and production practices.
 As a related example, social media has led to levels of communication among growers that were unimaginable even 15 years ago.

 For instance, imagine travelling in the outskirts of rural Kenya and observing farmers pausing from their outdoor work to check crop prices and weather forecasts from their iPads and communicating with customers in real time via mobile phones and the internet.
-AI, the cloud, and other new technologies are redefining "normal" and transforming the landscape into a hyperconnected digital space with 24/7 access to key decision-making data where and when needed.
+Al, the cloud, and other new technologies are redefining "normal" and transforming the landscape into a hyperconnected digital space with 24/7 access to key decision-making data where and when needed.
 Agriculture is not exempt.

 AI WILL PLAY A CRITICAL ROLE IN THE RACE BETWEEN NEW GLOBAL TRENDS AND LINGERING RESTRAINTS.

 Total food demand and demand for food variety are both rising with income growth.
 Consumers want food that is traceable, carefully inspected, visually appealing and nutritious.
 Scientific breakthroughs will be vital to overcome continuing and emerging challenges, from ageing producer populations to regulations and compliance costs, trade barriers, and man-made environmental challenges.

 ZedX has been a pioneer in pulling together all the factors that allow producers to truly manage their businesses.
-As part of its contribution to BASF's MAGLIS platform, it provides model-based, real-time analyses and forecasts for farm and field-level decisions.
+As part of its contribution to BASF's MAGLIS platform, it provides model-based, real-time analyzes and forecasts for farm and field-level decisions.
 With its embedded Agronomic Advisor providing landscape views of crop and pest data (see Canadian disease map of Septoria leaf blotch in figure below), and customizable production calendars, MAGLIS is the modern-day Farmer's Almanac.

 ZedX and BASF believe AI will augment, not replace, human decision-making by providing a transparent and replicable decision path.
 Like the industrial revolution, the information revolution will change how we do business and affect our social norms.
 AI will equal and likely surpass grower experience in making good production decisions.
 In the end, the new norm for many agricultural stakeholders will be one of constant learning in a continually changing information environment.

 WHERE WILL FOOD AND AGRICULTURE BE THREE TO 10 YEARS FROM NOW AND WHY?